 However, this issue becomes more complex when you look at settings options.
 The CMOS sensor resolution in a laser mouse is different than a camera because it’s based on movement.
 The sensor consists of a set number of physical pixels aligned in a square grid.
 The resolution stems from the number of individual images captured by each pixel during a movement of one physical inch across a surface.
 Because the physical pixels can’t be resized, the sensor can use image processing to divide each pixel into smaller pieces.

 If you look at the Logitech G brand, you’ll notice that Logitech mostly focuses on LED-based mice when it comes to PC gaming.
-That’s because the customer base is typically sitting at a desk, and possibly even using a mouse mat designed for the best tracking and friction.
-They want simple and highly accurate results and absolutely no cursor jitter, so this makes sense.
+That’s because that customer base is typically sitting at a desk and possibly even using a mouse mat designed for the best tracking and friction.
+They want simple and highly-accurate results and absolutely no cursor jitter, so this makes sense.

-But Logitechs’s biggest competitor, Razer, lists a number of gamer-specific laser-based mice on its online store.
+But Logitech’s biggest competitor, Razer, lists a number of gamer-specific laser-based mice in its online store.
 Razer prefers laser technology because it offers higher sensitivity for lightning-quick movement in games.
 On the right surfaces, laser mice can be amazingly precise, so this also makes sense!

 Overall, we don’t think that optical or laser technology is, by itself, enough to recommend any particular mouse for gaming.

-When laser mice first came out, they were significantly more expensive than optical mouse.
-Today, there’s not nearly as much difference between prices, especially since mice come in so many different tiers for features, customization, ergonomics, and more.
+When laser mice first came out, they were significantly more expensive than optical mice.
+Today, there’s not nearly as much of a difference between prices, especially since mice come in so many different tiers for features, customization, ergonomics, and more.